Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 (https://www.dabeaz.com/ply/ply.html#ply_nn0).

 ### Context-free grammar of Microop
-To parse the microcode defining macroops. it needs to understand syntax of DSL of GEM5, which defines interpretation of one format to the other (python to C++ statements in GEM5 case)
+To parse the microops defining macroops. it needs to understand syntax of DSL of GEM5, which defines interpretation of one format to the other (python to C++ statements in GEM5 case)